May 19, 2017

 It’s worth pointing out that showing up is not actually enough.
 If you don’t actually make progress (which requires understanding what progress looks like - not always a trivial task), then you could be using showing up as a proxy for progress, which is a dangerous game to play.1

 Those proxies can provide cheap wins, moments of fleeting satisfaction, but in long run leave you demoralized.
-That’s because while the cheap wins provide a jolts of serotonin that can help you feel like you’ve accomplished something, but upon review you see you have nothing to show for it and leave you feeling empty.
+That’s because while the cheap wins provide a jolt of serotonin that can help you feel like you’ve accomplished something, when you step back and review your progress you see there’s nothing and it leaves you feeling empty.

 Avoiding that outcome takes a lot of grit.
 That’s what you see in The Daffodil Principle, where one woman showed up and planted flowers one at a time until she created something breath-taking.
 That’s why she has a field of daffodils and most people only have a small flower bed.

 h/t to Rohan from alearningaday.com for the story.
 I’ve included the story below for reference.